Spencer-png/Gamesense/README.md

 6. inject skeet.dll into csgo.exe

-7. the libs for luas are in the folder named "gamesense" just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive
+7. the libs for luas are in the folder named "gamesense" Just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive

 Thanks @kitiroo for the help in getting me the gamesense libs

+For injector!

+skeet.dll needs to be in the folder with the injector.
+Compile in release x86, launch injector with admin rights